-In implementation phase, there is a \textit{defect management} practice that concentrates on tracking and analyzing the security defects within a project.
-The acquired information can be used to decrease the number of new defects.
+During the implementation phase, the SAMM framework emphasizes the importance of the \textit{defect management} practice, which involves tracking and analyzing security defects within a project.
+By utilizing the acquired information, organizations can effectively reduce the occurrence of new defects.

-\textit{Environment management} is a part of the operation domain and focuses on keeping the environment secure.
-This process involves patching and updating, and configuration hardening once software is released.
-The BSA~\cite{bsa2020} framework has a similar practice \textit{development environment}, however, BSA uses this term to focus on protecting the development environment against security threats while software is developing.
+In the operation domain, \textit{environment management} plays a crucial role in ensuring a secure environment.
+This process includes activities such as patching, updating, and configuration hardening after the software is released.
+It is worth noting that the BSA framework~\cite{bsa2020} also incorporates a similar practice called \textit{development environment}; however, BSA's focus is on protecting the development environment from security threats while software is being developed.

-SAMM also provides a self-assessment toolbox for organizations to measure the level of software assurance maturity performance.
+In addition, SAMM offers organizations a self-assessment toolbox to measure their software assurance maturity performance.